Yinfire1019/pde-console-6-99-bottles/README.md

 # Processing Assignment 6: 99 Bottles of Beverage

-In this assignment, you will print the lyrics to 99 Bottles of Pop/Beer On The Wall.
+In this assignment, you will print the lyrics to 99 Bottles of Beverage On The Wall - where Beverage = either beer or pop.
 You will use a for loop to print the numbers in each verse.
 See file included in the respository for the complete lyrics.
 Pay particular attention to how the song ends.

 ## Good Coding (indenting, commenting, user-friendliness, git usage, etc.) 10%
 * Each line following an opening bracket { is indented